Safeguarding Policy – Neuro Exploration

 1. Purpose

 Neuro Exploration is committed to creating a safe, respectful, and supportive environment for all participants.
-This policy sets out our approach to safeguarding children, young people (13–25 under Arts Award), and vulnerable adults involved in our workshops, online sessions, or community programmes.
+This policy outlines our approach to safeguarding children, young people (13–25 under Arts Award), and vulnerable adults participating in workshops, including NeurographicAI™ workshops, online sessions, or community programmes.

 2. Definitions

-• Vulnerable Adult: Someone aged 18+ who may be unable to protect themselves from harm or abuse due to disability, mental health, or circumstances.
+Vulnerable Adult: Anyone aged 18+ who may be unable to protect themselves from harm or abuse due to disability, mental health, or personal circumstances.

 3. Scope

-This policy applies to all facilitated services provided by Neuro Exploration, including:
+This policy applies to all services facilitated by Neuro Exploration, including:

 • Online and in-person workshops